halr/halr.github.io/_posts/2021-03-30-weather-melody.md

 }
 ```

+## Next Steps
+Currently, I am only using temperature and humidity, but air pressure is also an interesting reading.
+I would like to map pressure to, possibly, a MIDI control change message to alter the note timbre.

 ## Going Further
-I would love to see this has a art installation with a large LED display.
+I would love to see this has an art installation with a large LED display.
 This simple example uses only a couple of data points of weather information, a fuller *score* could be achieved with additional data points.
 The graphical display could provide context to the data as it plays, such the event, date and time, and legend of the data points.

+It would be interesting to analyze the complete dataset either in the manner of Nathalie Miebach or using a python Jupyter notebook.

 ### BOM